Mail Lists

 6. Enter the search criteria at the top of the Mail List Lookup window and click the Search button.

-Mail Lists marked with a bullet have search criteria implemented for them.
+Mail Lists marked with a have search criteria implemented for them.
 That is, patrons could be added to those lists by searching the database for the specified criteria.

 7. Click a Mail list to highlight and click the Select button.